 Urinary catheterization is a common clinical intervention to ensure adequate urinary drainage when patients cannot void effectively.
 When a urinary catheter cannot easily be placed, a thorough understanding of anatomic considerations that may impact catheter placement and fundamental working knowledge of various Foley catheterization techniques can aid physicians and other healthcare professionals in successfully enabling urinary bladder decompression.
 This activity reviews anatomic and clinical considerations when encountering difficult catheterizations and highlights the role of the interprofessional team in evaluating and managing difficult urinary catheterizations to improve the care for men and women undergoing Foley placement.

 - Identify the contraindications to urinary instrumentation in difficult foley catheterization.

 - Describe the equipment, personnel, preparation, and technique regarding difficult foley catheterization.

 - Review the techniques to assess and treat patients who are difficult to catheterize.

 - Summarize interprofessional team strategies for improving care coordination and communication to improve care for difficult foley catheterization and improve outcomes.

-Urinary catheterization may be performed to relieve bladder outlet obstruction, such as benign prostatic hyperplasia or strictures in the bladder neck or urethra, or adequately drain a hypotonic neurogenic bladder.
-Routine urinary drainage in perioperative periods or intensive care settings allows for bladder drainage and urinary evaluation and monitoring.
-Other times, urinary catheterization may be performed to obtain sterile urine for culture, irrigate clots or blood from the bladder, instill therapeutic agents into the bladder, and evaluate the bladder fluoroscopically or during urodynamic studies.
+Urinary catheterization may be performed to relieve bladder outlet obstruction, such as benign prostatic hyperplasia, strictures of the bladder neck or urethra, to treat acute urinary retention, or to adequately drain a hypotonic neurogenic bladder.
+Routine urinary drainage in perioperative periods or intensive care settings allows for improved bladder drainage, urine chemistry evaluations, and fluid monitoring.
+Urinary catheterization may be performed to obtain an uncontaminated specimen for culture, irrigate clots or blood from the bladder, instill therapeutic agents intravesically, and evaluate the bladder fluoroscopically or during urodynamic studies.